The versatility, style, comfort and protection of our best selling messenger bags, designed exclusively for all 12.9 Apple tablet models

 For this interview, we are again speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's current assortment of iPad Pro bags.

 JKD: When starting a design program like this, what's your vision?
 What do you want to achieve with the designs for these iPad Pro bags?

 MS: As the creator of the Apple specific case market, our first priority has always been to protect our customer's hardware.
 We often tell people we don't make iPad bags, we offer insurance, insurance against the cold, hard world.

-Put any Apple tablet in any one of our iPad bags and you know it's going to be protected and safe whether your going to the coffee shop down the street or a coffee plantation on the other side of the world.
+Put any Apple tablet in any one of our iPad Pro shoulder bags or backpacks and you know it's going to be protected and safe whether your going to the coffee shop down the street or a coffee plantation on the other side of the world.
 That's the vision.
 That's the number one goal.

-As we celebrate our 20th year of doing this, and our 8th year of making iPad bags and cases in one form or another, we've never had a single issue of one of our designs failing to protect a customers Apple tablet.
+We've been doing this over 20 years now and 10+ years of making iPad bags and cases in one form or another, we've never had a single issue of one of our designs failing to protect a customers Apple tablet.
 Pretty proud of that, actually.